Glenn Ståhl

-Glenn Leif Ståhl (born 25 August 1971) is a Swedish football manager and former player who last managed Faroese club NSÍ Runavík during the 2020 season.
+Glenn Leif Ståhl (born 25 August 1971) is a Swedish football manager and former player who is currently the manager for Lithuanian A Lyga club FK Kauno Žalgiris.
 During his career as a footballer, he played as a defender for Östers IF and Husqvarna FF in Sweden, and HamKam in Norway.
 1991 he played U20 World Cup in Portugal.
-He holds UEFA PRO License since 2012.
+He holds UEFA Pro License since 2012.